 - There’s a reduced risk of overtraining compared with higher intensities

-That said, HIIT training is still extremely beneficial to endurance athletes.
+That said, HIIT training is still extremely beneficial to endurance athletes and should always form a key part of training.

 HOW TO IMPROVE YOUR LACTATE THRESHOLD